civictechdc/us-congress-pizza-flag-tracker/tasks.md

       - [ ] Look at what to install
       - [ ] Try PyCharm
 - [ ] Technical debt / refactoring
-      - [x] Python: Change way we do importing, explicity mport, import from config.py
+      - [x] Python: Change way we do importing, explicity import, import from config.py
       - [ ] Check Daniel's code to maybe do more https://github.com/codeforboston/flagging
       - [ ] Flask/Python: Be in production mode, app.py
       - [ ] Create an src folder with __init__